 Civic Engagement Coordinator

 A Montrose native, Karen has been connected with the immigrant and migrant farmworker communities for over 15 years.
 After graduating from Fort Lewis College with a degree in environmental biology, Karen left for El Salvador as part of the U.S. Peace Corps where she worked on environmental education and agroforestry projects in rural communities.
-After Peace Corps, she continued to work in San Salvador as an ESL teacher until returning to Montrose in 2003.
+After Peace Corps, she continued working in San Salvador as an English language instructor until returning to Western Colorado in 2003.
 Since then, Karen has advocated for immigrant families including coordinating Project Common Ground, a Mesa County community and immigrant integration effort from 2006-2009, as part of the statewide Supporting Immigrant and Refugee Families Initiative.
-Following this effort, Karen worked with the Colorado Immigrant Rights Coalition (CIRC) for nine years as a regional organizer to engage local communities in policy and advocacy campaigns focused on advancing local, state and federal policies that protect immigrant families.
+Following this effort, Karen worked with the Colorado Immigrant Rights Coalition (CIRC) for nearly a decade filling a few different roles, including as a regional organizer to engage local communities in policy and advocacy campaigns to advance local, state and federal policies that protect immigrant families.
 She later transition into the role of CIRC’s first development director, helping to build the necessary fundraising infrastructure and capacity to ensure sustainability of the coalition and the movement.
-Karen’s newest role on the HAP team is focused on creating opportunities for building relationships with and engaging Montrose’s diverse Latino community and the City of Montrose, Montrose Recreation District and other key stakeholders with the goal of building a more welcoming and inclusive community.
-When she is not working on other local community issues, Karen can be found digging in her garden, spending time with friends and family, or out hiking across the beautiful Western Colorado landscapes.
+Karen joined the HAP team in 2018 to build community engagement capacity among local stakeholders with the goal of building a more welcoming and inclusive community.
+Additionally, Karen oversees HAP’s fundraising and communications programs.
+When she is not working on other local organizing issues, Karen can be found digging in her garden, spending time with friends and family, or out hiking across the beautiful Western Colorado landscapes.

 Communications and Development